ScilifelabDataCentre/data.scilifelab.se/content/services/fairstorage.md

 ---

 <div class="bg-light-gray border rounded py-2 px-4 my-3 fst-italic">
-<b>Apply for the 2025 Round now to get access to FAIR Storage</b>.
-The round is open until 31st December 2025, and applications can be made at any time.
+<b>Apply for the annual FAIR Storage call, which ends on 31st December each year.
+Applications can be made at any time through the <a href="https://supr.naiss.se/">Swedish User and Project Repository (SUPR) Portal</a>.
+Please see below for further details..
 </div>

 ## About SciLifeLab FAIR Storage